-- Built in the year of 1875, Sassoon Docks was the first commercial wet dock in Western India.
+- Built in 1875, Sassoon Dock was the first commercial wet dock in Western India.

 - Owned by David Sassoon & Co., the dock was headed by the son of David Sassoon, Albert Abdullah David Sassoon, the Jewish community leader in Bombay.

-- The Sassoon Docks also helped in establishing cotton trade in the country.
+- The Sassoon Dock also helped in establishing cotton trade in the country.

-Sassoon Docks HighlightsSassoon Docks underwent a significant makeover.
+HighlightsSassoon Dock underwent a significant makeover.
 With funky street-art created under Sassoon Docks Art Project, the dock became a part of the St+art Mumbai 2017 Urban Art Festival.
 The old face of the dock was revamped with a range of classic murals, fantastic graffiti, massive installations and vibrant walls paintings by the talented and skilled artists of Mumbai.
-Along with the history and substantial wholesale fish market, this project was a fantastic makeover and yet another reason to visit Sassoon docks.
+Along with the history and substantial wholesale fish market, this project was a fantastic makeover and yet another reason to visit Sassoon dock.

 Koli Community's DocksBelieved to be the native of Mumbai city, the Koli community has been a part of the Mumbai trading scene for a long time now.
 Several people going through a hard day of work dressed in the traditional Koli attire are some of the typical sights of the region.